-The L-Series position control accepts either a PWM command, a CAN command, or a 0-5 V command for output positioning.
+The L-Series position control accepts either a PWM command or a 0-5 V command for output positioning.
 The command signals are issued by the appropriate supervisory engine management system, and the L-Series must be set up properly in software to expect the correct signal for the application.
-The position command input can also be set up with a primary and a backup input, providing redundancy.

-For status purposes, a relay driver output is available that changes state whenever a fault or error condition is experienced by the L-Series controller.
+For status purposes, a relay driver output is available on the L-Series control which changes state whenever a fault or error condition is experienced by the L-Series controller.

 If the system so requires, the L-Series provides a direct position output signal in the form of a dc voltage.
-The throttle position (TPS) output represents full counterclockwise (CCW) to clockwise (CW) rotation of the actuator shaft, and thus gives the operator an external position indication after installation and while the unit is operating.
+The throttle position (TPS) output represents full counterclockwise (ccw) to clockwise (cw) rotation of the actuator shaft, and thus gives the operator an external position indication after installation and while the unit is operating.